 If you’re adding elements to your game through stretch goals, you need to make sure they are thoroughly play-tested.
 You need to make sure there are no breakdowns in your rules.
-You need to blind play-test your stretch goals.
-You need to make sure the balance is right.
-Make sure that you don’t need additional art that you can’t get in a timely manner.
-Make sure extra game elements can fit in the box and that they won’t drive up the price to an unacceptable level.
+Blind play-test your stretch goals.
+Make sure the balance is right.
+Confirm that you don’t need additional art that you can’t get in a timely manner.
+Know that your extra game elements can fit in the box and that they won’t drive up the price to an unacceptable level.

 With an understanding of why you use stretch goals and how you can implement them, the only question remains is: what exactly do you choose?
 Short answer: I can’t tell you that.
 I can’t tell you that because trends change, and popular stretch goals are always in flux.
 I’m writing this in 2018, and if I tell you what to do specifically, it probably won’t last to 2020.

 I refer you then to a method I’d mentioned in a prior article on creating Kickstarter campaign pages.